frequency-chain/frequency/designdocs/user-handles.md

 ### Retire handle

 As a network, Frequency should allow users to retire their handles.
 This extrinsic will allow users to retire their handles.
-Retired handles will be available for reuse after a time period set by governance.

 Input